zinzloun/Infosec-Resources/cybereason/README.md

 ## Use Case: Retrieve Active MalOps in the Current Week

+### Requirements

+- Python 3
+- Cybereason root CA certificate (PEM format) — required if the Cybereason server uses an internal/private CA
+- The API calling system **must trust** the above certificate

+> If you prefer (for testing only), you can skip certificate verification by using `verify=False` in the requests call (instead of `verify=ROOT_CERT_PATH`). **This is strongly discouraged in production** because it disables TLS certificate validation.

 This script automates the retrieval of active MalOps for the current week and performs related actions.
 Specifically, it:

 1. Reads configuration parameters from a `.ini` file.